Published January 21, 2026 · Updated June 29, 2026

-With only three grams of net carbs.
+Only three grams of net carbs.
 Twenty-two grams of protein.
 Thirty minutes start to finish.
-This sausage, spinach, and mushroom frittata delivers the kind of satisfying lunch that keeps blood sugar steady and hunger at bay until dinner.
+This sausage, spinach, and mushroom frittata recipe delivers the kind of satisfying lunch that keeps blood sugar steady and hunger at bay until dinner.

 ⏱️ Quick Stats